Top 6 Arthritis Myths Busted

 There is no treatment for arthritis.
 False!

 Patient education is the to key to bringing awareness to the growing prevalence of arthritis, the need for additional research and advocacy, and to encourage physical activity among the millions of adults with arthritis.
 In that spirit, consider sharing this information, and spread the news that there is hope for those suffering with arthritis.
+If you've found the following information useful, please share with others.

 What is Arthritis?
 The Facts: